FarazSiddi/titan/README.md

 - Instead of asyncio, the bot now uses apscheduler to set times for certain commands such as t.giveaway, t.poll, etc.

 Expected Updates (v0.2?):
-- Load, unload, and reload cogs using discord commands.
-This is so one can make changes to the bot without having to shut it down beforehand.

 - Webscraping websites such as Urban Dictionary, Course pages and program calendars on the Ryerson website (if allowed), Reddit, and more.

 - Adding a math cog to allow users to calculate math problems through numpy, Pandas, seaborne?, and matplotlib.